esimov/triangle/README.md

 - [x] Possibility to save the generated image as an **SVG** file.
 - [x] The generated SVG file can be accessed from the Web browser directly.
 - [x] Clean and intuitive API.
 The API not only that accepts image files but can also work with image data.
 This means that the [`Draw`](https://github.com/esimov/triangle/blob/65672f53a60a6a35f5e85bed69e46e97fe2d2def/process.go#L82) method can be invoked even on data streams.
 Check this [demo](https://github.com/esimov/pigo-wasm-demos#face-triangulator) for reference.
-- [x] Support for pipe commands (possibility to pipe in and pipe out the source and destination image).
+- [x] Support for pipe names (possibility to pipe in and pipe out the source and destination image).

 Head over to this [subtopic](#key-features) to get a better understanding of the supported features.